LeetLLM

 30 min readGoogle, Meta, OpenAI +310 key concepts

 How does a computer understand that "king" and "queen" are related, or that "Paris" is to "France" what "Tokyo" is to "Japan"?
 It can't read a dictionary.
 It needs numbers.
 The solution is to give every word a set of coordinates, like pinning cities on a map.
 Words with similar meanings end up close together, and the directions between them encode relationships.
-These numerical coordinates are called embeddings, and they are the foundation of how every language model (from ChatGPT to Gemini) understands meaning.
+These numerical coordinates are called embeddings, and they're the foundation of how every language model (from GPT-5.4 to Gemini 3.1 Pro) understands meaning.

-This article traces the complete arc: from early counting methods through Word2Vec's breakthrough to today's context-aware representations in BERT and GPT, where the same word gets different coordinates depending on its surroundings.
+This article explores the full journey: from early counting methods through Word2Vec's breakthrough to today's context-aware representations in BERT and GPT, where the same word gets different coordinates depending on its surroundings.

-🎯 Core concept: Understanding embeddings means grasping the core idea behind representation learning: that a word's meaning comes from the company it keeps, that static coordinates evolved into dynamic ones, and the practical tradeoffs involved.
-This knowledge is foundational to every modern NLP and LLM system.
-(See also: how text becomes tokens before it becomes embeddings, and sentence embeddings for scaling this idea to whole passages.)
+💡 Key insight: Understanding embeddings means grasping the core idea behind representation learning: that a word's meaning comes from the company it keeps, that static coordinates evolved into dynamic ones, and the practical tradeoffs involved.
+This knowledge is foundational to every modern NLP (Natural Language Processing) and LLM (Large Language Model) system.
+See also: how text becomes tokens before it becomes embeddings, and sentence embeddings for scaling this idea to whole passages.

 The distributional hypothesis: the foundation of everything